chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

     return {"number":randomNumber, 'limit':100}
 ```

-Now you can run it by access to url or by command and will return random number each time you refresh it.
+Now you can run it by access to url or by command and will return a random number each time you refresh it.

 - Access endpoint by URL: `http://127.0.0.1:8000/docs`
 - Access endpoint by command: `curl -H "Accept: application/json" http://127.0.0.1:8000/random`
-- Output: `{"number":96,"limit":100}` , each time will display different random number.
+- Output: `{"number":96,"limit":100}`, each time will display a different random numbers.
+<a name="create-a-query-parameter"></a>

 #### 1.2 Create a query parameter

-you can also add a variable for limit, which is not hot code, so when you access it you can use this: `http://127.0.0.1:8000/random/99` which `99` is your limit number.
+you can also add a variable for limit, which is not hard code, so when you access it you can use this: `http://127.0.0.1:8000/random/99` which `99` is your limit number.
 The limit here mean will be range from `0~limit`

 ```
-#continue from above code
+#continue from the above code
 .....
 @app.get("/random/{limit}")
 def get_random(limit: int):